The Sky Is Too High

-The Sky Is Too High is the debut solo album by Blur guitarist Graham Coxon.
-Released in 1998, he wrote, recorded and produced all the music himself.
-Most of the album consists of lo-fi acoustic songs with some overdubbed electric guitar and percussion, similar in style to the Blur songs "Miss America" (from Modern Life is Rubbish) and "You're So Great" (from Blur, one of the few Blur songs with Coxon singing lead vocals).
+The Sky Is Too High is the debut solo studio album by English musician Graham Coxon.
+It was released on 10 August 1998 through Coxon's own label, Transcopic Records.
+Coxon, known for being the guitarist of the rock band Blur, wrote, recorded and produced all the music on The Sky Is Too High himself.
+Most of the album consists of lo-fi acoustic songs with some overdubbed electric guitar and percussion, similar in style to the Blur songs "Miss America" (from Modern Life Is Rubbish) and "You're So Great" (from Blur, one of the few Blur songs with Coxon singing lead vocals).

 Critical reception

 The Guardian said that, "while there's nothing here to rival the fragility of Syd Barrett's 'Dark Globe' or the irreverence of the Silver Jews, Coxon displays an unsuppressable gift for musical bumbling, one that is impressive even when he doesn't seem to care at all."